gustavosbarroso/Solaris/README.md

 ## 📖 Overview

-**Solaris** was an interdisciplinary project developed by undergraduate students in Engineering Physics, Applied Mathematics, and Mechanical Engineering with the goal of investigating the use of concentrated solar energy for food heating applications.
+**Solaris** is an interdisciplinary engineering project focused on the development of a low-cost solar thermal oven capable of converting solar radiation into usable thermal energy.

-The project combined:
+The project integrated concepts from:

-* Design Thinking methodologies;
-* Theoretical thermal modeling;
+* Engineering Physics
+* Applied Mathematics
-* Numerical simulations;
+* Mechanical Engineering
-* Prototype construction;
+* Heat Transfer
+* Renewable Energy Systems
-* Experimental validation.
+* Computational Modeling

-By integrating concepts from physics, mathematics, and engineering, Solaris explored how low-cost materials can be used to build a functional solar thermal system.
+The development process combined theoretical analysis, numerical simulations, prototype construction, and experimental validation to investigate the feasibility of solar concentration for food-heating applications.

 ---

+## 🎓 Academic Context

+Solaris was developed during the undergraduate course:

+**EX067 – Development and Prototyping of Social Impact Projects in a Maker Environment** (*Desenvolvimento e prototipagem de projetos de impacto social em ambiente Maker*)

+**University of Campinas (UNICAMP)**
+**1st Semester of 2025**

+The course focuses on project-development methodologies, maker-space prototyping, and proof-of-concept validation for products and services with potential social impact.

+As part of this initiative, the Solaris team proposed, designed, modeled, prototyped, and experimentally evaluated a solar thermal oven built from accessible and low-cost materials.

+---

 ## 🎯 Objectives

 * Develop a low-cost solar oven using accessible materials;
+* Explore the use of concentrated solar energy for thermal applications;
 * Model the thermal behavior of the system;
 * Predict temperature evolution through numerical simulations;
-* Construct and test a physical prototype;
+* Construct and experimentally test a physical prototype;
-* Evaluate the feasibility of solar concentration for thermal applications.
+* Evaluate the viability of the proposed design.

 ---

 ## 🧠 Design Process

-The project followed a Design Thinking approach that included:
+The project followed a Design Thinking workflow:

 1. Problem identification;
-2. Concept generation;
+2. Concept development;
-3. Theoretical analysis;
+3. Theoretical modeling;
-4. Computational modeling;
+4. Computational simulation;
-5. Prototype development;
+5. Prototype construction;
 6. Experimental testing;
 7. Performance evaluation.

-This process allowed the team to iterate between theory and experimentation throughout the project.
+This iterative process allowed the team to connect theoretical predictions with real-world observations.

 ---

 ## 🔬 Theoretical Modeling

-The thermal dynamics of the oven were modeled using an energy balance that accounts for:
+The thermal behavior of the oven was described through an energy balance involving:

 * Solar radiation absorption;
 * Thermal radiation losses;
 * Convective heat exchange with the environment.

-The resulting nonlinear differential equation describes the temperature evolution of the system and serves as the basis for the computational simulations.
+The resulting nonlinear differential equation governs the temperature evolution of the system and serves as the foundation of the numerical simulations presented in this repository.

 ---

 ## 💻 Computational Simulation

-Numerical simulations were performed to investigate the thermal behavior of the oven under different environmental conditions.
+To investigate the thermal performance of the oven under different conditions, a numerical model was implemented in Python.

-The model was solved using the **Fourth-Order Runge-Kutta (RK4)** method, allowing the study of:
+The governing differential equation is solved using the **Fourth-Order Runge-Kutta (RK4)** method.

+The simulation allows the study of:

 * Heating rates;
 * Equilibrium temperatures;
-* Effects of irradiance variations;
+* Solar irradiance effects;
-* Thermal loss mechanisms.
+* Convective losses;
+* Radiative losses;
+* Environmental influences on performance.

 ### About this Repository

 The original Solaris project combined theoretical, experimental, and computational work.

 For clarity and reproducibility, this repository presents an **independent implementation** of the thermal model developed during the project.
-The objective is to reproduce and explore the physical principles and numerical methods investigated by the team.
+The objective is to reproduce and explore the physical principles, numerical methods, and engineering concepts investigated by the team.

 ---